veeral-patel/knowledge-base/docs/Security Engineering/web-app-hackers-handbook.md

 - "Forced browsing"
 - Try skipping stages, accessing a stage more than once, accessing earlier stages after later ones
 - Might encounter errors -> useful for learning about the web app

+## Attacking authentication

+- Bad password policy
+- Multiple users with same username
+- Transmitting credentials in cleartext
+- Insecure distribution of credentials
+- Unsafe handling with HTTPS

+### Brute forcible login

+- Storing failed login count in cookie
+- No account lockout

+### Verbose failure messages

+- Enumerating username using "new account"
+- HTML difference in server response
+- Time difference in server response

+### Unsafe change password functionality

+- Modify username field

+### "Forgot password" functionality

+- Easily guessed answers
+- Brute forcible answers

+### "Remember me" functionality

+- Store username in persistent cookie
+- Store session ID in persistent cookie
+- Physical access to victim's computer

+### User impersonation functionality

+- Hidden function
+- Trust user input like cookie
+- Impersonate administrator
+- Backdoor password

+### Incomplete validation of credentials

+- For example, stripping off unusual characters or removing first n characters before validating

+### Predictable usernames

+- Web app generates usernames for you, but they are predictable
+- Can be used to enumerate possible usernames

+### Predictable initial passwords

+- Web app assigns you a password, which you change
+- Worst case - everyone has same password
+- Password can also be derived from username, job function, etc.
+- Or contains a sequence that's guessable from a sample of passwords